raphaelmenges/schaugenau/Readme.md

 ![Screenshot-E](/media/Screenshot-E.png "Name input")

 ## Video
 For a video of the beta version, hosted on YouTube, click [here](https://youtu.be/eEWfZ5EqSLE).
+Another video has been created for the COGAIN Symposium 2017 paper, click [here](https://youtu.be/WOcb94t6BaQ).

 ## Launch
 Run main function in "schaugenau.app" in Eclipse.
 Due to license issues, neither the connection to our image database nor the usage of an eyetracker is integrated.
 All regarding lines in code are marked with a "TODO" comment.
 The game itself should work out of the box with mouse support, which emulates the gaze.
 During gameplay, errors about no connection to an image database are thrown and placeholders are used instead.